Open-Attestation/oa-verify/README.md

 };
 ```

-> we use `DOCUMENT_INTEGRITY` type because we check for the content of the document.
+> **Note:** Use the `DOCUMENT_INTEGRITY` type to check the document content.

-**Document holds correct `name` property**
+##### The `name` property

-Once we have decided `when` the verification method run, it's time to write the logic of the verifier in the `verify` method.
-We will use [getData](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation#retrieving-document-data) utility to access the data of the document and return the appropriate fragment depending on the content:
+Once you have decided `when` the verification method will run, you need to write the logic of the verifier in the `verify` method.
+You will use the [getData](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation#retrieving-document-data) utility to access the document data and return the appropriate fragment depending on the content:

 ```ts
 // index.ts